mephisto83/a-frame-components/docs/base-interactive.md

 ## Conclusion

-The `a-base-interactive` element is a powerful tool for A-Frame developers looking to add interactive UI components to their VR experiences.
+The `frame-base-interactive` element is a powerful tool for A-Frame developers looking to add interactive UI components to their VR experiences.
 By customizing its wide range of properties, you can create a variety of interactive elements suited to your project's needs.